English Dutch French German Italian Portuguese Russian Spanish

 • You can run multiple command line and GUI applications simultaneously in tabbed console windows, including CMD, bash, PowerShell, and our own Take Command Console (TCC).

-• The integrated GUI file manager allows you to examine directories and drag and drop files to console applications in the tabbed windows.
+• The integrated Windows Explorer file manager allows you to examine directories and drag and drop files to console applications in the tabbed windows.

-• The built-in screen scrollback buffer lets you review or print command line output from past commands, and find text in the tabbed windows.
+• The built-ins screen scrollback buffer lets you review or print command line output from past commands, and find text in the tabbed windows.

 • The programmable tabbed toolbar lets you create up to 20 tabs with up to 50 toolbar buttons on each.
 Toolbar buttons can start new tabs or windows, or send commands or text to existing tabbed windows.